ogtayhuseynov0/novos-task-front/README.md

     - [X] Dragging training sessions from the training-sessions-bank to his training plan to add a training session to his training plan
     - [X] Removing a training session from the training plan back to the bank
-    - [X].
-Re-ordering his training plan by dragging the training sessions
+    - [X] Re-ordering his training plan by dragging the training sessions
     - [X] Resetting the training plan (moving all the training sessions to the bank)
     - [X] Marking a training session as completed
     - [X] Deleting training plans from the bank